-Unbilled services as at 31 December 2023 decreased by \$5.7 million as compared to 31 December 2022.
-Unearned revenue increased by \$147.1 million resulting in an increase of \$152.8 million in the net balance of unbilled services and unearned revenue between 31 December 2022 and 31 December 2023.
+Unbilled services as at 31 December 2024 increased by \$334.3 million as compared to 31 December 2023.
+Unearned revenue decreased by \$39.7 million over the same period resulting in a decrease of \$374.1 million in the net balance of unbilled services and unearned revenue or payments on account between 31 December 2023 and 31 December 2024.
 These fluctuations are primarily due to the timing of payments and invoicing related to the Company's clinical trial management contracts.
-Billings and payments are established by contractual provisions including predetermined payment schedules which may or may not correspond to the timing of the transfer of control of the Company's services under the contract.
+Billings and payments are established by contractual provisions on the delivery of units/milestones including predetermined payment schedules which may or may not correspond to the timing of the transfer of control of the Company's services under the contract.
 Unbilled services arise from long-term contracts when a cost-based input method of revenue recognition is applied and revenue recognised exceeds the amount billed to the customer.

-As of 31 December 2023 approximately \$14.8 billion (2022: \$13.7 billion) of revenue is expected to be recognised in the future in respect of unsatisfied performance obligations.
-The Company expects to recognise revenue on approximately 52% (2022: 52%) of the unrealised performance obligation over the next 12 months, with the remainder recognised thereafter over the duration of the customer contracts.
+As of 31 December 2024 approximately \$15.9 billion (2023: \$14.8 billion) of revenue is expected to be recognised in the future in respect of unsatisfied performance obligations.
+The Company expects to recognise revenue on approximately 47% (2023: 52%) of the unsatisfied performance obligation over the next 12 months, with the remainder recognised thereafter over the duration of the customer contracts.